dxos/dxos/docs/content/tutorial/party.md

 description: Add a Space for Sharing Data
 ---

-A Party is a DXOS component responsible for sharing content between invited clients.
+A Party is the DXOS component responsible for sharing content between invited clients.
 Each Party is identified by a `publicKey`.

 ## Create a Party

-In this example, we use the Parties to create a Task List that we'll share and invite other peers to read and collaborate later on.
+In this example, we use the Parties to create a Task List that we'll share and invite other peers to read and then collaborate on.

 Pay attention to the `PartySettings.js` component rendered by `PartyList.js`.
 It contains the logic to create new parties.